michael-hahn/pytorch-tree-lstm/README.md

 steps--trees experience performance gains from this approach proportional to the number of leaf nodes in the tree.

-To facilitate this approach we encode the Tree into four Tensors:
+To facilitate this approach we encode the Tree into four Tensors.
+For a tree with N nodes, E edges, and F features:

 * `features` - A size N x F tensor containing the features for each node.
 * `node_evaluation_order` - A size N tensor containing the calculation step at which